paga-hb/C1VI1B_2025/README.md

 - `git --version`
 - `conda --version`

-If you don't see the print-out of a version for a specific tool, make sure the path to your tool's folder has been added to your (https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7)[`PATH` environment variable].
+If you don't see the print-out of a version for a specific tool, make sure the path to your tool's folder has been added to your [`PATH` environment variable](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).

 ### Visual Studio Code (VSCode) Extensions